-- ☐ Your computer operates on 100V-240V AC 50/60 Hz. - □ Do not share the AC outlet with other power-consuming equipment, such as a photocopier or shredder. - ☐ You can purchase a power strip with a surge protector.
-This device prevents damage to your computer caused by sudden power surges such as those that may occur during an electrical storm. - Do not place heavy objects on the power cord. - □ To disconnect the cord, pull it out by the plug.
-Never pull the cord itself. - □ Unplug your computer from the wall outlet, if you will not be using the computer for a long time. - When the AC adapter is not used, unplug it from the AC outlet. - Use only the supplied AC adapter.
+30 The screen becomes warm during operation.
+This is normal and does not indicate a malfunction.
+The LCD is manufactured using high-precision technology.
+You may, however, see tiny black points and or bright points (red, blue, or green) that continuously appear on the LCD.
+This is a normal result of the manufacturing process and does not indicate a malfunction.
+Avoid rubbing the LCD screen, as this can damage the screen.
+Use a soft, dry cloth to wipe the LCD screen Oı n using power source Your computer operates on 100V-240V AC 50/60 Hz.
+Do not share the AC outlet with other power-consuming equipment, such as a photocopier or shredder You can purchase a power strip with a surge protector.
+This device prevents damage to your computer caused by sudden power surges such as those that may occur during an electrical storm.
+Do not place heavy objects on the power cord.
+To disconnect the cord, pull it out by the plug.
+Never pull the cord itself.
+Unplug your computer from the wall outlet if you will not be using the computer for a long time.
+When the AC adapter is not used, unplug it from the AC outlet.
+Use only the supplied AC adapter.
 Do not use any other AC adapter.

-On handling your notebook

-Clean the cabinet with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
+Oı n handling your notebook Clean the cabinet with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
 Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer.
 Should any solid object or liquid fall into the computer, shut down your computer and then unplug it.
 You may want to have the computer checked by qualified personnel before operating it any further.

-Do not drop the computer or place heavy objects on top of the computer.
-Do not place your computer in a location subject to: ☐ Heat sources, such as radiators or air ducts, □ Direct sunlight, ☐ Excessive dust, ☐ Moisture or rain, ☐ Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, ☐ Ambient temperature of more than 35°C or less than 10°C, ☐ High humidity.
-Do not place electronic equipment near your computer.
-The electromagnetic field of your computer may cause a malfunction.
+Do not drop the computer or place heavy objects on top of it.

+Do not place your computer in a location subject to:

+Heat sources, such as radiators or air ducts, Direct sunlight, Excessive dust, Moisture or rain, Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, Ambient temperature of more than 35°C or less than 10°C, High humidity. not place electronic equipment near your computer.
+The electromagnetic field of your computer may use a malfunction.
 Provide adequate air circulation to prevent that internal heat builds up.
-Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots.
+Do not place your computer of porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block it ventilation slots.
 The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
 Should this occur, relocate the computer a suitable distance away from the set.
-Use only specified peripheral equipment and interface cables; otherwise, problems may result.

-- Do not use cut or damaged connection cables. - Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX). - If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+Us e only specified peripheral equipment and interface cables; otherwise, problems may result.
+Do not use cut or damaged connection cables.
+Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX).
+If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If any problem occurs, unplug your computer and contact VAIO-Link. - ☐ Make sure to disconnect the power cord before cleaning the computer. - As you may lose important data once your computer is damaged, you should back up your data regularly.
-Restore the original application programs from the Product Recovery CD-ROM.
+If any problem occurs, unplug your computer and contact VAIO-Link.
+Ma ake sure to disconnect the power cord before cleaning the computer. you may lose important data once your computer is damaged, you should back up your data regularly. store the original application programs from the Product Recovery CD-ROM.